surveyjs/survey-library/docs/design-survey-conditional-logic.md

 Individual items (choices, columns, rows) can be configured with objects.
 Each object can have a `visibleIf` property that accepts an expression.
 When the expression is `true`, the associated item becomes visible.

-In the following code, the `SMS` and `WhatsApp` choices are visible only if a user has entered their phone number in a previous question:
+In the following code, the `SMS` and `WhatsApp` choices are visible only if a user has entered their phone number:

 ```js
 const surveyJson = {